linomp/todo-manager-api/README.md

 The structure of this repository is the following:

-- `api`: full Open API documentation of the REST APIs, including examples of JSON documents to be used when invoking the operations.
+- `api`: full Open API documentation of the REST APIs, with examples of JSON documents to be used when invoking the operations.
-- `components`: ...
-- `controllers`: ...
-- `database`: ...
 - `json_schemas`: design of the JSON Schemas.
-- `service`: ...
+- `components`: Task & User class definitions, as well as db & websockets initialization & wrapper objects to be used throughout the app.
+- `service`: modules that interact with the database and websockets components.
+- `controllers`: modules that interact with services and provide a more abstract API.
+They are assigned to routes in `index.js`.
+- `utils`: utility functions - definition of constants & response writers.
+- `database`: the database file, extended to support the new features.
 - `tests`: Postman Collection used as test suite for developing the features.

-- `utils`: ...
+This submission is based on the solution of lab # 3.
+The main changes have taken place in:
+- certain endpoints in the openapi specification
+- the Task schema in `json_schemas`
+- the database tables `assignments` and `tasks`
+- the files `service/TaskService.js` & `service/AssignmentService.js`
+- the page size in `utils/constants.js`, for convenience during automated testing

+A TDD approach was followed, by modifying the openapi file according to requirements, importing it into Postman, and using it to compose a request collection that could be used as a comprehensive & automated test suite.

 ## Running the server